acheong08/track.duti.tech/src/lib/markdown/chatgpt/about.md

 - Automatic captcha solving
 - Email/Password login
 - Microsoft login

+### Lite

+A browserless version using a public Cloudflare bypass server by PawanOsman

+#### Features

+- No browser
+- Async
+- Automatic token refresh

 ## transitive-bullshit
 This is the best JS library for ChatGPT.
 Most features you will find in other libraries can be found here as well.